kszucs/aiopeewee/README.rst

         # do something with the users

-Currently the only limitation I'm awere of immidiate setting of instance relation must be replaced with a method call:
+Currently the only limitation I'm aware of immidiate setting of instance relation must be replaced with a method call:

 .. code:: python